 The whole process of movement of Hydrogen ions to inter membranous space and then diffusion of Hydrogen ions to the matrix through ATP Synthetase is called Chemo Osmotic Hypothesis of Oxidation-Reduction.

-Now if I ask what is the relation of the electron transport chain and oxidative phosphorylation?
+Now if I ask what is the relation between the electron transport chain and oxidative phosphorylation?

-Do you know where does oxidative phosphorylation takes place?
+Do you know where oxidative phosphorylation takes place?

 Yes, in mitochondria.

 And I am sure you know what happened during the electron transport chain?

 Yes, there is the transport of electrons from different complexes with the release of energy.

 When NADH and FADH2 reach complex-I it delivers their electrons to it.
 It means the NADH and FADH2 oxidized while the complex-I is reduced.
 This chain reaction goes in the same way in which the first one lost its electron and gets oxidized while the receiver gets reduced until the H2O forms.